carkod/jobhub/README.md

 - Full testing of CVs and Projects
 - Refactor SysMessage component.
 Use Redux actions {type: actionName, data: ...} to pass notification messages, reducer format (switch and return) - single component for all sysmessages
 - message/disable button when no file has been uploaded  (this.filename === undefined)
+- Slug > Check DB for duplicates and if matched add number

 ***